How do I troubleshoot high CPU utilization on my Amazon OpenSearch Service cluster?

 }

-Check the description field to identify which query is run.
-The running_time_in_nanos field indicates the amount of time a query been running.
-To decrease your CPU usage, cancel the search query that's consuming high CPU.
+Check the description field to identify the query that's running.
+The running_time_in_nanos field indicates the amount of time a query is running.
+To decrease your CPU usage, cancel the search query that's using high CPU.
 The task management API also supports a _cancel call.

-Note: Make sure to record the task ID from your output to cancel a particular task.
-In this example, the task ID is "U4M_p_x2Rg6YqLujeInPOw:53506997".
+Note: To cancel a task, record the task ID from your output.
+In the following example, the task ID is U4M_p_x2Rg6YqLujeInPOw:53506997.

 POST _tasks/U4M_p_x2Rg6YqLujeInPOw:53506997/_cancel

-The Task Management POST call marks the task as "cancelled", releasing any dependent AWS resources.
-If you have multiple queries running on your cluster, then use the POST call to cancel queries one at a time.
-Cancel each query until your cluster returns to a normal state.
-It's also a best practice to set a timeout value in the query body, to prevent high CPU spikes.
-For more information, see Request body search parameters on the Elasticsearch website.
-To verify if the number of active queries has decreased, check the SearchRate metric in Amazon CloudWatch.
+The Task Management POST call marks the task as "cancelled", and releases any dependent AWS resources.
+If multiple queries are running on your cluster, then use the POST call to cancel each query until your cluster returns to a normal state.

-Note: Canceling all active search queries at the same time in your OpenSearch Service cluster can cause errors on the client application side.
+Note: When you cancel all active search queries at the same time in your OpenSearch Service cluster, errors can occur on the client application side.

 Check the Apache Lucene merge thread pool

-OpenSearch Service uses Apache Lucene for indexing and searching documents on your cluster.
-Apache Lucene runs merge operations to reduce the effective number of segments needed for each shard and to remove any deleted documents.
-This process is run whenever new segments are created in a shard.
+OpenSearch Service uses Apache Lucene to index and search documents on your cluster.
+When you create new shard segments, Apache Lucene runs merge operations to reduce the effective number of segments for each shard and remove deleted documents.

-If you observe an Apache Lucene merge thread operation impacting the CPU usage, then increase the refresh_interval setting of your OpenSearch Service cluster indices.
-The increase in the refresh_interval setting slows down segment creation of your cluster.
+If an Apache Lucene merge thread operation affects the CPU usage, then increase the refresh_interval setting of your OpenSearch Service cluster indices.
+The increase in the refresh_interval setting slows down cluster segment creation.
+For more information, see index.refresh_interval on the Elastic website.

 Note: A cluster that's migrating indices to UltraWarm storage can increase your CPU utilization.
-An UltraWarm migration usually involves a force merge API operation, which can be CPU-intensive.
+An UltraWarm migration usually involves a force merge API operation that can be CPU intensive.
+For more information, see force merge API on the Elastic website.

-To check for UltraWarm migrations, use the following command:
+To check for UltraWarm migrations, run the following command:

 GET _ultrawarm/migration/_status?v

-For more information, see Merge on the Elasticsearch website.
+For more information, see Merge on the Elastic website.

 Check the JVM memory pressure

 Review your JVM memory pressure percentage of the Java heap in a cluster node.
-If JVM memory pressure reaches 75%, Amazon OpenSearch Service triggers the Concurrent Mark Sweep (CMS) garbage collector.
-If JVM memory pressure reaches 100%, then OpenSearch Service JVM is configured to exit and eventually restarts on OutOfMemory (OOM).
+If JVM memory pressure reaches 75%, then Amazon OpenSearch Service initiates the Concurrent Mark Sweep (CMS) garbage collector.
+If JVM memory pressure reaches 100%, then OpenSearch Service JVM exits and eventually restarts on OutOfMemory (OOM).

-In the following example log, the JVM is within the recommended range, but the cluster is impacted by long running garbage collection:
+In the following example log, the JVM is within the recommended range, but a long-running garbage collection is affecting the cluster:

 collecting in the last [10.2s]